 All Lake Superior School District Preschool options are Parent Aware 4 Star Rated and include

-5 hours a week for children who are 3 on September 1st.
+- 5 hours a week for children who are 3 on September 1st.
+Donna Blomberg is the teacher at William Kelley School in Silver Bay and Ann Carlson is the teacher in Two Harbors.
+Our goal is to build social skills, instill a love of learning and to have fun.
 Children must be toilet trained.
-Donna Blomberg is the teacher at William Kelley School in Silver Bay and Ann Carlson is the teacher in Two Harbors.

-16 hours per week for children who are 3 or 4 on September 1st.
-This blended class is a collaborative effort with children enrolled through the district and Head Start.
+- 16 hours per week for children who are 3 or 4 on September 1st.
+This blended class is a collaborative effort with children enrolled through Head Start and Community Ed Preschool.
 This is a family based program and is taught by Jean Farleigh, an AEOA Head Start teacher at Minnehaha Elementary in Two Harbors.
+In addition to education, other family resources are available such as fuel assistance, employment services, counseling, medical and dental provisions.

 All of our Preschool sites are Parent Aware 4 Star Rated.
 For additional information: http://parentaware.org.
 The blended classroom with AEOA is also licensed as a MN Rule Childcare Center.